Arkansas | Locum Tenens Travel Lifestyle

 Remember, this is not an exhaustive list.
 Just a few things to do, see, and note before you head to your new assignment in Arkansas.

 Locum Tenens Jobs in Arkansas

 REVIEW OUR JOB LISTINGS

 Your next locum tenens opportunity awaits in Arkansas!
-Our client is looking for a dentist to begin coverage immediately.
-Hours include 8a – 5p and other similar shifts from Mondays – Thursdays.
-The selected locum will be handling crowns, bridges, dentures, fillings, extractions, and other general dentistry procedures.
-There is...
+Our client is looking for a pathologist to begin coverage in late January 2024.
+Hours include 8a - 5p shifts from Mondays - Fridays.
+The selected locum will be handling biopsies, frozen sections, cytology, and other pathology cases.
+There is a chance...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING ARKANSAS AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST

 Interesting Facts About Arkansas

 Arkansas officially became a state in 1836.
 Since then, the state has been in the spotlight on a few occasions.
 First, the famous Supreme Court ruling in Brown vs. the Board of Education brought Little Rock’s Central HS into the spotlight when it became a battleground for civil rights.
 Beyond that, it is known for being home to part of the Ozark National Forest which spans more than 1.2 million acres, is home to more than 500 species plants and trees.
 But, Arkansas is more than just trees and plants.
 This southern state is home to more natural resources than you would think!
 Petroleum and natural gas, bromine and silica stone, and about 90 percent of all domestic Bauxite (from which aluminum is made) comes from this state.
 Now, every time you take a sip from a can, you will think of Arkansas.
 You’re welcome.